Feature Alignment as a Generative Process: Related Work

 In a generative process, we want to produce new examples with the same statistical distribution as the training data.
-There are different techniques to model the data for generation.
-Among these techniques, autoencoders, generative adversarial networks, and normalizing flows are very popular.
-Autoencoders (AE) have two networks: an encoder that projects the inputs into a vector, usually with smaller dimension, and a decoder that reconstructs the input from this vector.
-The compressed vector has a high level representation of the model, in which each neuron contributes to properties beyond the data level at the input layer \citep{lee_unsupervised_2011}.
-Autoencoders are commonly trained in a unsupervised fashion, nevertheless there are variants that include labeled information to further increase training for a specific objective.
-Variational autoencoders (VAE) \citep{kingma_auto-encoding_2014, kingma_introduction_2019, doersch_tutorial_2021} improve the sampling ability by projecting the data into a probabilistic latent vector.
-Generative adversarial networks (GANs) \citep{goodfellow_generative_2014, salehi_generative_2020, gui_review_2020} are another example of a generative method.
-By having two competing networks, a generative which takes a random low-dimensional input and outputs an image, and a discriminator network that compares the images from the training data set and the sampled ones from the generator.
-The competition arises by training the generator to fool the discriminator by generating images as closest to the training data set as possible.
-Normalizing flows \citep{papamakarios_neural_2019, kobyzev_normalizing_2020, kingma_glow:_2018} generate images by transforming a simple distribution to a more complex one by a series of reversible transformations.
+There are several different techniques to model the data for a generation.
+Among~these techniques, autoencoder based networks, generative adversarial networks, and~normalizing flows are very popular.
+Autoencoders (AE), while not generative networks, they constitute of building blocks for other generative networks and offer insights about mapping the input to other representations.
+Autoencoder consist of two networks: an encoder that projects the inputs into a vector, usually with a smaller dimension, and~a decoder that reconstructs the input from this vector.
+The~compressed vector has a high-level representation of the model, in~which each neuron contributes to properties beyond the data level at the input layer \cite{lee_unsupervised_2011}.
+Autoencoders are commonly trained in an unsupervised fashion, nevertheless, some variants include labeled information to further increase training for a specific objective.
+Variational autoencoders (VAE) \cite{kingma_auto-encoding_2014, kingma_introduction_2019, doersch_tutorial_2021} gives autoencoders generative capability by projecting the data into a probabilistic latent vector, thus we can generate data statistically similar to the training data by sampling random latent vectors and projecting them to a decoder network.
+Generative adversarial networks (GANs) \cite{goodfellow_generative_2014, salehi_generative_2020, gui_review_2020} are another example of a generative method.
+By~having two competing networks, a~generative network which takes a random low-dimensional input and outputs an image, and~a discriminator network that compares the images from the training dataset and the sampled ones from the generator.
+The~competition arises by training the generator to fool the discriminator by generating images as closest to the training dataset as possible.
+Normalizing flows~\cite{papamakarios_neural_2019, kobyzev_normalizing_2020, kingma_glow:_2018} is another generative paradigm that generate images by transforming a simple distribution to a more complex one by a series of reversible~transformations.